 This statement should also show which method the fund has used to calculate the gain - the indexation, discount or 'other' method.
 You must use the same method(s) as the fund to calculate your capital gain.
-(These methods are explained in part A and part B, and in Definitions on page 38.)
+(These methods are explained in part A and part B, and in Definitions in appendix 3 on page 36.)

 Fund managers may use different terms to describe the calculation methods and other terms used in this guide.
-For example, they may refer to capital gains calculated using the indexation method and 'other' method as non-discount gains.
+For example, they may refer to capital gains calculated using the indexation method and the 'other' method as non-discount gains.

-STEP 2 Gross up any discounted capital gain you have received
+STEP 2 Gross up any discounted capital gain vou have received.

 If the fund has applied the CGT discount to your distribution, this is known as a discounted capital gain.
 You need to gross up any discounted capital gain distributed to you by multiplying the gain by two.
 This grossed-up amount is your capital gain from the fund.
 If the managed fund has shown the grossed-up amount of the discounted capital gain on your distribution statement, you can use that amount.